crowdsourcing-class/crowdsourcing-class.github.io/index.md

 * Participation (5%)

 Late day policy
-: Everyone can have 5 free late days without penalty.
-After you have used your free late days, you will lose 20% per day (or fraction thereof) that your assignment is submitted late.
-The final project will have its own late day policy.
+: Each student has five free "late days".
+Homeworks can be submitted at most two days late.
+If you are out of late days, then you will not be able to submit your homework.
+One "day" is defined as anytime between 1 second and 24 hours after the homework deadline.
+The intent of the late day policy it to allow you to take extra time due to unforseen circumstances like illnesses or family emergencies, and for forseeable interruptions like on campus interviewing and religious holidays.
+You do not need to ask permission to use your late days.
+No additional late days are granted.

 Course materials
-: CrowdFlower has generously provided each student with $50 credit on their platform.
-Students should expect to spend an additional $50-$100 of their own money on CrowdFlower or MTurk or other crowdsourcing platforms.
+: Students should expect to spend around $50-$100 of their own money on CrowdFlower or MTurk or other crowdsourcing platforms.
 If this will cause you undue financial hardship, please let the instructor know.